Artificial white blood cells: Leukopolymersomes

-Luekopolymersomes are polymer block-based nanoparticles that excel at mimicking the adhesive qualities of leukocytes, specifically the binding of selectins and integrins found in native leukocytes.
+Leukopolymersomes are polymer block-based nanoparticles that excel at mimicking the adhesive qualities of leukocytes, specifically the binding of selectins and integrins found in native leukocytes.
 Polymersomes are typically made of biodegradable polymers such as poly(lactide), PCL, PTMC, poly(L-glutamic acid) and dextran.
 Unlike lipid nanoparticles which can only take on a spherical shape, polymersomes can be formed into various shapes such as discs, ellipsoids, and tubes.
 Methods such as thin film rehydration and direct injection result in polymersomes of variable sizes.
 Others such as polymerization induced self-assembly and flash nanoprecipitation are more consistent manufacturing methods with regards to size.
 These particles are more stable than phospholipid vesicles, featuring higher levels of strain before breakdown.
 This is particularly useful as it allows for adhesion at sites of inflammation where there are considerable shear forces.
 The thicker membranes and arrangement of hydrophobic chains of polymersomes greater stability and drug retention within the body.
 The surface of polymersomes is compatible with both covalent and non-covalent conjugation chemistry which can be used to target specific tissues and cellular surfaces.
 An early study from 2003 developed a method for producing "PLGA microspheres" that can be loaded with anti-inflammatory drugs, adhere to sites of inflammation, and release the loaded drug via selectin and ligand chemistry.
 These in concept are early versions of polymersomes.
 Polymersomes can mimic antigen presenting cells when loaded with tumor antigens to elicit a stronger immunogenic response, effectively acting as nanovaccines.
 Leukopolymersomes have the potential to be used as treatment for inflammation and cancer.

-Leukolike Vectors
+Leukolike vectors

 Leukolike vectors are a type of nanoparticles made of nanoporous silicon encapsulated by extracted native leukocyte membranes.
 These particles were among the first artificial white blood cells to be studied as a proof of concept of using cellular membranes to prolong circulation of nanoparticles throughout the blood.
 Studies have shown that leukolike vectors have a specific advantage in chemotherapy drug delivery to cancer.
 This is because leukolike vectors specifically have the potential to bind to tumor endothelium.